decred/dcrdevdocs/docs/environments/simnet.md

 ---

-## Why Use Simnet?

 When developing Decred applications or testing potential changes, it is often extremely useful to have a test network where difficulty levels are low enough to generate blocks as needed.
-In order to facilitate these scenarios, dcrd provides a simulation network ([`--simnet`](simnet.md)), where the difficulty starts extremely low to enable fast CPU mining of blocks.
+In order to facilitate these scenarios, dcrd provides a simulation network (`--simnet`), where the difficulty starts extremely low to enable fast CPU mining of blocks.
 Simnet also has some modified functionality that helps developers avoid common issues early in development.

 ### Overview

-In order to facilitate these scenarios, dcrd provides a simulation network (`--simnet`).
-The following is an overview of the most important properties that distinguish it from the main network:
+The following is an overview of the most important properties that distinguish simnet from the main network:

 * The difficulty starts extremely low to enable fast CPU mining of blocks
 * Networking changes: